OlivierPapineau2/nvim-config/README.md

 - 🤖 **AI assistance** with GitHub Copilot integration
 - 🔗 **Tmux integration** for seamless navigation between Neovim and tmux panes
 - 🗑️ **Better buffer management** with bufdelete.nvim
+- 🎯 **Go-to-definition** with LSPSaga integration for quick code navigation
+- 📍 **Smart file tree** that automatically focuses on current file like VSCode

 ## Plugin Overview